sswroom/leaflet-easyPrint/README.md

 	width: 2339,
 	height: 3308,
 	className: 'a3CssClass',
-	tooltip: 'A custom A3 size'
+	tooltip: 'A custom A3 size',
+	paperSize: 'A3'
 }

 // in css